Currently Seeking Board Members

 Amy grew up in western PA and went to culinary school after graduating from high school.
 She was a chef for approximately ten years before deciding to go back to school to obtain a BS in Accounting.
 She moved to Durango in 2010 and currently works for the City of Durango in the finance department.
 She is passionate about connecting people with healthy food and sharing knowledge and love of cooking.
 When she isn't working she enjoys being outdoors running, hiking, or camping.

-Originally from the midwest, Tara Frazer has called Durango home for almost a decade.
-During this time she has been raising her three daughters and running a licensed preschool out of her home, which she is closing in August to pursue other teaching or nonprofit work.
-Tara has enjoyed maintaining a backyard garden for several years and using it as a teaching tool in her preschool.
-She earned a bachelor’s in biology at Oberlin College and a master's in science education at UT-Austin.
-She has taught for over 15 years in many settings, including public schools.
+Originally from the Midwest, Tara Frazer has called Durango home for a decade.
+During this time, she ran a licensed preschool out of her home while raising three kids.
+She has taught for close to 20 years in diverse settings.
+Tara’s background includes a Masters in Education, a certificate in Non-Profit Management, and teacher licensure.
+Tara now runs a business called Four Trees Life Coaching and Ceremonies.
+She has enjoyed maintaining a backyard garden and used it as a teaching tool in her preschool.
 Tara appreciates the opportunities the school gardens at Needham and Miller provide her kids.
-Tara recently earned a certificate in Non-Profit Management at Fort Lewis College.
-By volunteering with the Garden Project, she hopes to gain more experience with nonprofits while giving back to her community and promoting sustainability.
+By volunteering with the Garden Project, she hopes to gain more experience with nonprofits and leadership while giving back to her community and promoting sustainability.

 Clint realized a 35-year dream when he moved to Durango two years ago.
 It was not chance, but choice that brought him here and he thinks of it as returning home to Colorado, since his family ran a boarding house in Denver in the 1880’s.
 Clint “grew” an interest in gardening as a child working in the garden with his grandmother, “My Grandma had not so much a green thumb as an entire green arm,—she could grow anything.”
 Clint honed his skills through gardening classes at the Los Angeles County Arboretum in southern California and upon relocating here, became a Colorado Master Gardener.
 He has served on a variety of non-profit boards and has been a business owner working in electronic security for over 25 years.
 Clint came to the Garden Project because he feels strongly about educating our youth about living in sustainable and renewable ways and as gardening as a tool for learning science.
 He and his wife enjoy hiking, backpacking, camping, and of course, gardening.